Micron Technology (MUON) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Micron Technology Historical Price

-According to the latest data gathered on Micron Technology live price page, the current price of Micron Technology is 227.97USD.
+According to the latest data gathered on Micron Technology live price page, the current price of Micron Technology is 225.48USD.
 The circulating supply of Micron Technology(MUON) is

 In the past 24 hours, Micron Technology has shown a price movement of